developer-onizuka/OAuth2.0_Authorization/README.md

 ![AWS_Cognito_unauthenticated.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/AWS_Cognito_unauthenticated.drawio.png)

-**(5) From Onprem to cloud resouces via AWS Cognito with Hashi-corp Vault** <br>
+**(5) From Onprem to cloud resouces via AWS Cognito with Hashi-Corp Vault** <br>
-Managed ID is one of dedicated services in Azure which you can not use in on-premises environment.
-However, by creating a solution like Managed ID, you can easily use OAuth2.0 even on-premises.<br>
+Metadata service is one of dedicated services in Azure or AWS which you can not use in on-premises environment.
+However, by creating a solution like Metadata service, you can easily use OAuth2.0 even on-premises with the Hashi-Corp Vault.<br>
+In addition, you can use Intel SGX to protect the Key in memory to prevent from compromising caused by some OS vulnerability issues.

 ![AWS_Cognito_with_Vault.drawio.png](https://github.com/developer-onizuka/Diagrams/blob/main/OAuth2.0_Authorization/AWS_Cognito_with_Vault.drawio.png)